xmit-co/xmit.dev/posts/origin.md

 Securing all traffic is a no-brainer.

-All HTTP traffic is redirected to HTTPS, and include [HSTS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) headers everywhere.
+All HTTP traffic is redirected to HTTPS, and we include [HSTS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) headers everywhere.

 We go a bit further,
-with `referrer-policy: no-referrer`, `x-frame-options: SAMEORIGIN`, `x-content-type-options: nosniff` out of the box.
+with `referrer-policy: no-referrer`, `x-content-type-options: nosniff`, `x-frame-options: SAMEORIGIN` out of the box.

 ## Admin: 2 clicks to sign in, 1 click to rollback, no delays